 - Withdrawal starts within the first 24 hours of abstinence.

 While methamphetamine withdrawal can produce physical side effects, it is primarily a psychological and emotional process.
-Our Northeast addictions treatment center advises those who want to quit to undergo medically monitored detox for meth to prevent relapse and safely recover from withdrawals.
+Our Northeast addictions treatment center advises those who want to quit meth to undergo medically monitored detox for meth to prevent relapse and safely recover from withdrawals.

 Our Meth Detox Facility

-Medical detox for meth is only the first step in the recovery process.
+Detoxing from meth is only the first step in the recovery process.
 Once patients complete withdrawal treatment, the next phase of meth addiction treatment is therapy.
 Our counselors work with clients individually and in group settings to help patients overcome any personal obstacles that may hinder their progress and help them develop effective relapse prevention strategies.

 From medical detox to substance-specific programs, our Massachusetts inpatient drug rehab can help you or a loved one get and stay sober.
 Contact our addiction treatment center today to take the first step in your recovery journey.